pyjamabrah/pyjamabrah/content/products/c-language/index.md

           review: "This is what I actually needed in life today.. thanks a tons.."

       compare:
-        - feature: "Cover basic syntax of the language?"
+        - feature: "Basic C Syntax."
           us: true
           others: true
+        - feature: "Data types, strings, pointers, operators and other basics."
+          us: true
+          others: true
+        - feature: "Code development without IDE, like how the professionals do it."
+          us: true
+          others: false
+        - feature: "Decomposition of C code into Assembly and conversion to machine code."
+          us: true
+          others: false
+        - feature: "Mental models to aid thinking and reasoning."
+          us: true
+          others: false
-        - feature: "A Bottom-Up Approach with the tinge of answering the `Whys`"
+        - feature: "A Bottom-Up Approach with the tinge of answering the `Whys`."
           us: true
           others: false
         - feature: "Mixing C with Assembly"